 HOW TO PREPARE FOR RAIN ON YOUR WEDDING DAY

 When you check the forecast and see that it’s going to rain on your wedding day, do you panic?
 There’s already so many things you need to account for, and wet gloomy weather just throws a wrench in all of your outdoor plans, right?
+Here are a few tips on how to prepare for rain on your wedding day!

 One thing I always remind clients is that overcast skies provide the most flattering light.
 If it’s cloudy and gloomy outside, that’s actually PERFECT for flattering skin tones in photos!
 On a bright sunny day, the intense light casts really hard shadows that are not flattering for wedding photos.
 Under that situation, we would have to find softer light by staying in the shade, or shoot back-lit, with the sun behind the subject.
 In contrast, overcast skies allow us to shoot in practically ANY direction!
 This creates so many more opportunities for photo locations, and is actually most ideal for my editing style.